itsme-swe/Backend_Development_With_HiteshSir_JS/ProductionBased_BackendDev/Imp_BackendNotes.md

 If there's a severe issue that cannot be recovered during the execution of the script, it might return an exit code of 5.

+## Node Process Object
+The **process** object in Node.js is a global object that provides information about the current Node.js process, as well as methods to control and interact with it.
+It allows you to access information about the environment in which the process is running, such as environment variables, command-line arguments, and more.
+Here are some key properties and methods of the process object:

+**process.argv:** An array containing the command-line arguments passed to the Node.js process.
+The first element is usually the path to the Node.js executable, and the second element is the path to the script being run.

+**process.env :** An object containing the user environment variables.
+You can access environment variables using this property.

+**process.exitCode :** A property that can be set to specify the exit status code of the process.
+When the process exits, this code will be returned to the operating system.

+**process.cwd() :** A method that returns the current working directory of the Node.js process.

+**process.pid :** A property containing the process ID (PID) of the Node.js process.

+**process.platform :** A property containing a string identifying the operating system platform on which the Node.js process is running (e.g., "darwin" for macOS, "win32" for Windows).

+**process.stdout and process.stderr :** Streams representing the standard output and standard error of the process, respectively.

+**process.stdin :** A stream representing the standard input of the process.

+**process.on(event, callback) :** A method to register event listeners for various events related to the process, such as 'exit', 'uncaughtException', 'SIGINT', etc.